Herest/XalDigitalChallenge/README.md

 # The solution explained
 The process of the solution is as follows:
 * First create a Postgres DB and fill it with the received CSV file, which ERD can be found below.
 I added the column *id* as the primary key.
+  * Before creating the table, the script checks if the column state has length 2 and only contains letters
 ![Alt text](/img/ERD.png)

 * Create the REST API with Python and Flask